 Sheds light on purchasing trends

-By integrating backorders into your existing inventory management system, you can gain tons of valuable insights on customer habits, buying trends, and how well a product is being received.
-With these statistics at your disposal, you can quickly identify high demand products and customer patterns to make more informed purchasing and replenishment decisions.
+By integrating backorders into your existing inventory management system, you can gain tons of valuable insights into customer habits, buying trends, and how well a product is being received.
+With these statistics at your disposal, you can quickly identify high-demand products and customer patterns to make more informed purchasing and replenishment decisions.
 What’s more, this inventory data can also reveal details on your inventory turnover ratio, so your company can work to reduce any obsolete or excess inventory that may have accumulated.

 How Skubana can help with backordering